-The school nurse for each District school shall keep anti-opioid injectors on hand.
+The school nurse for each District school shall keep anti-opioid injectors on hand and the schools nurse and school resource officer shall possess an anti-opioid at all times when on duty.
 The school nurse, other school employee, volunteer, or student may administer anti-opioid in accordance with the District's procedures to a student who the school nurse, or other observer, in good faith believes is having an opioid overdose.